Chris Tierney (soccer)

-Christopher Wheeler Tierney (born January 9, 1986) is an American former professional soccer player, who is the current Assistant Sporting Director for the New England Revolution.
+Christopher Wheeler Tierney (born January 9, 1986) is an American former professional soccer player, who is the current General Manager and Chief Soccer Officer for the New England Revolution.
 He spent his entire 11-year career in Major League Soccer with the Revolution, primarily as a defender.
 Tierney scored 13 goals, including one at MLS Cup 2014, and contributed 40 assists in 245 appearances.

+Following his retirement Tierney has remained a member of the Revolution as an executive where is their current general manager and Chief Soccer Officer.

 Career

 College

 After playing high school soccer at the Noble and Greenough School in Dedham, Massachusetts, Tierney played college soccer at the University of Virginia, appearing in 79 games with the Cavaliers, starting 38, and scoring 11 goals and adding 16 assists in his four-year career.
 As a senior, he scored a career-high seven goals, and assisted on seven more, helping his team to advance to the NCAA College Cup in 2006 for the first time since 1997.
 Tierney also played club soccer in the Boston Bolts youth program, under New England assistant coach Paul Mariner.